 Art I is open to all high school students interested in taking art for the first time.
 Art I is the first course in a sequence of art offerings.
 This course introduces the students to studio art, art criticism, aesthetics, and arts historical and social context.
+Students will respond to elegant problems concerning social issues, environmental, and multi-cultural, as they express themselves through artistic voice.
 A review of the art elements and principles of design are the starting point of this course.
-Studio Experiences will be addressed through four major units of study: Introduction; Elements and Principles; Creative Expression; and Visual Culture.
+Studio Experiences will be explored through units of study emphasizing creative expression and visual culture.
 Students may be required to purchase sketchbooks.
 Basic supplies for learning each technique will be supplied; however, the expense of more advanced materials, if desired, will be the responsibility of each student.

-HONORS ART II

-600618 (Honors) 1 credit
+HONORS ART II 600508 (Honors) 1⁄2 credit 600618 (Honors) 1 credit